MorningDemon515/MD-libs/README.md

 MDEncode: Can be used for converting UTF8 encoded and ANSI encoded characters

+MDReaderWriter: Used for reading and writing ini and json files

+# How To Build

+1. git clone this repository
+2. Open the cmd of the repository
+3. Input:
+- mkdir build
+- cd build
+- cmake -G "Visual Studio 16 2019" -A Win32 ..
-cmake --build . --config Release -j 2
+- cmake --build . --config Release
+4. Find DLL in build\Release